I was contacted by Lisa from Korean American mommy blog and she invited me to post a dinner idea for her “Around the world dinner” on Korean food.

 Make sure you serve with the sauce.
 Just drizzle around the soup and mix.

-“Abundance is, in large part, an attitude.”
+A colorful meal that taught me the lesson, “Abundance is, in large part, an attitude.”

 - Peel the radish and thinly slice them.
 Julienne the slices into 1/8"sticks.
 Place the radish into a bowl, toss with salt and let it sit for 10 minutes.
 You will see some water extracted from the radish.
 Rinse them with water and drain.